avl/noatun/docs/docs.md

  * 100% decentralized - nodes in the network do not need to be assigned unique ids - all they need to agree on is the event format and definition.
  * Data model is 100% event based.
 Current database state is a function only of current events.
- * Works in any network - and does not require unique network addresses
+ * Works in any network (and does not require unique network addresses)
  * Deterministic replay and time travel for easy debugging
  * Robust persistent store optimized for availability
  * Automatic pruning of stale events
  * Excellent read performance.
-Reading from Noatun is almost as fast as reading from regular pure rust data structures in RAM.
+Reading from Noatun is almost as fast as reading from regular pure in-memory rust data structures.
  * Good write performance.
-Writing events to disk is very fast, and projecting them to the materialized view is often reasonable fast too, but depends on the user logic.
+Writing events to disk is very fast, and projecting them to the materialized view is often fast too (but depends on the user logic).

 ## Functional overview